-While the scientists were collecting basic information on individual birds, like sex, size, maturity etc., the birds voluntarily regurgitated, i.e. barfed, which the scientists scooped up using sterile gloves.
+While the scientists were collecting basic information on individual birds, like sex, size, maturity, the scientists induced regurgitation i.e. barfing, which was scooped up using sterile gloves.
 A total of 94 regurgitation samples contributed to this study.
 Back in the lab, the scientists extracted the DNA from the regurgitated slew and sequenced it to understand what the birds had eaten.

-An analysis of the bird regurgitation showed high species diversity, which suggests that the Aoʻū birds have quite a mixed diet including 100 different species, mainly of fish and squid!
+An analysis of the bird regurgitation showed high species diversity, which suggests that the Aoʻū birds have quite a mixed diet of over 100 different species, mainly of fish and squid!
 Such a well-rounded diet suggests that the Aoʻū are generalist predators.
 The prey items mostly included different fish and squid whose habitats are also quite diverse spanning from reef associated animals to open water and even deep twilight zone fish!
-Although the Aoʻū are quite talented divers, they appear to predominately consume fish/squid associated with the very surface waters, flying fish and squid to be specific.
-The habitat range of Aoʻū prey indicates that the birds have quite a broad foraging area utilizing many different types of ecosystems for resources.
+Although the Aoʻū are quite talented divers, they appear to predominately consume fish and squid associated with the surface waters.
+They have a particular appetite for flying fish and squid.
+The diverse diet of Aoʻū indicates that the birds have quite a broad foraging area utilizing many different types of ecosystems for resources.